realbakari/website/content/home/about.md

 * [Teaching](#teaching) courses in Statistics and Data Science.
 * Helping modernize the current Undergraduate Statistics Curriculum to meet the 2016 GAISE Guidelines
 * Leading the [Data Science Initative (DSI)](http://datascience.csuchico.edu) to develop Data Science capacity on our campus.
-* Participating in the CSUC Graduation Initative Team - helping to use data to facilitate student success.
+* Participating in the CSUC Graduation Initiative Team - helping to use data to facilitate student success.
 * Organizing the [Chico R Users Group](https://www.meetup.com/Chico-R-Users-Group/)
 * Training to become a [Carpentry](https://software-carpentry.org/) instructor.
 * Providing statistical consulting and data analysis assistance for researchers on, and off campus.